 Which One Should You Go With?

-In fact, the QC Series II is the only device currently available from Bose officially as the Series I has already been discontinued.
+The QC Series II is the only device currently available from Bose officially, as the Series I has already been discontinued.
 However, the Bose QC35 Series I can be bought from Amazon and other E-commerce sites.
 The exact choice of the headphones would depend upon your requirements.
 The final call will be on you, though in the days ahead – you may not get QC35 Series I anymore.
 One of the aspects that would go in its favor can be the reduction in pricing of the old device.